phonegap/phonegap-docs/docs/guides/cli-quickstart.md

 		[phonegap] ctrl-c to stop the server
 		[phonegap]

-	The CLI starts a tiny web server to serve your project from your computer so the PhoneGap Developer App can connect to it.
+	<div class="alert alert-info">The CLI starts a tiny web server to serve your project from your computer so the PhoneGap Developer App can connect to it. </div>

 5. Connect to the server IP address from the [PhoneGap Developer App](http://app.phonegap.com) on your mobile device